-The Group's operations have been delayed and adversely affected by COVID-19, which was declared a pandemic by the World Health Organization on 11 March 2020 and the ongoing impact the pandemic may have on exploration and drilling plans cannot be predicted.
-In addition, this widespread health crisis has adversely affected the economies and financial markets of many countries, resulting in an economic and financial crisis that could impact the Company's ability to finance its operations.
+The Group's operations have been delayed and adversely affected by the COVID-19 pandemic, and the ongoing impact the pandemic may have on exploration and drilling plans cannot be predicted.
+In addition, this widespread health crisis has adversely affected the economies and financial markets of many countries, that could impact the Company's ability to finance its operations.